-- Steven Grimberg, a Trump-appointed federal district court judge in the Northern District of Georgia, dismissed the Lin Wood lawsuit in an opinion that fully addressed the merits of Wood's claims.
-In other words, the dismissal was not for largely procedural reasons, as Objectors will claim. - The Trump-appointed judge found that requiring three registrars rather than one to examine signatures before rejecting a voter's ballot was not only permissible under the statute and the Constitution but was applied in a wholly uniform manner across the entire state and raised no equal protection or due process issues.6 - The opinion was unanimously affirmed by a panel of three federal appellate court judges, including a judge appointed by Trump and a judge appointed by President George W. Bush.
-While the plaintiff has asked the Supreme Court to review the case, there is no indication that the Court will do so.
-The plaintiff asked the Court to consider the case on an expedited basis so that it would be resolved before Georgia's runoff election on January 5 and before Congress met on January 6.8 The Court ignored the request. - Both federal and state courts held that the signature verification process established pursuant to regulation resulted in "more thorough verification."9 - Both federal and the state courts concluded that the validly adopted regulation should be expected to result in fewer signature rejections not because it made it more difficult to challenge unlawfully cast ballots, but because it was designed to "reduce the number of lawful ballots that are improperly thrown out."10 - Trump-appointed Judge Grimberg found that "the percentage of absentee ballots rejected for missing or mismatched information and signature is the exact same for the 2018 election and the General Election" (.15%) despite the increase in the total number of absentee ballots submitted.11
+- Steven Grimberg, a Trump-appointed federal district court judge in the Northern District of Georgia, dismissed the Wood lawsuit in an opinion that fully addressed the merits of his claims.6 In other words, the dismissal was not for largely procedural reasons, as Election extremists claim. - The Trump-appointed judge found that requiring three registrars rather than one to examine signatures before rejecting a voter's ballot was not only permissible under the statute and the Constitution but was applied in a wholly uniform manner across the state and raised no equal protection or due process issues.7 - The opinion was unanimously affirmed by a panel of three federal appellate court judges, including a judge appointed by Trump and a judge appointed by President George W. Bush.8 - Both federal and Georgia state courts held that the signature verification process established pursuant to regulation resulted in "more thorough verification."9 - Both federal and Georgia state courts concluded that the validly adopted regulation should be expected to result in fewer signature rejections not because it made it more difficult to challenge unlawfully cast ballots, but because it was designed to "reduce the number of lawful ballots that are improperly thrown out."10 - Trump-appointed Judge Grimberg found that "the percentage of absentee ballots rejected for missing or mismatched information and signature is the exact same for the 2018 election and the General Election" (.15%) despite the increase in the total number of absentee ballots submitted.11

-Moreover, courts rejected the argument that the process for matching signatures violated equal protection or due process rights, finding that the theory on which such arguments were based had been "squarely rejected."
-12
+Moreover, courts rejected the argument that the process for matching signatures violated equal protection or due process rights, finding that the theory on which such arguments were based had been "squarely rejected."12

-In upholding the validity of the signature verification procedure, Judge Grimberg noted that the settlement agreement had been publicly available and had been in effect for at least three elections prior to the November 2020 election.
-13 No party objected to the regulation before its adoption or its
+In upholding the validity of the signature verification procedure, Judge Grimberg noted that the settlement agreement had been publicly available and had been in effect for at least three elections prior to the November 2020 election.13 No party objected to the regulation before its adoption or its implementation, during the 2020 primary election, or at any time prior to the November election.
+Only after the November election was this objection raised.14